 Snowy Hydro ('the Proponent') proposes to develop a gas fired power station near Kurri Kurri, New South Wales (NSW) ('the Project').
 The Project involves the construction and operation of an open cycle gas turbine power station and electrical switchyard, together with other associated infrastructure.
-A layout of the Project is provided in Figure 1-1.
+A layout of the Project is provided in Figure 1-2with the Project location and Project Area, including Precinct 3B following the approval of Modification 1 on 1 March 2023 and the Temporary Worker Accommodation Facility following the approval of Modification 2 on 16 November 2023.